Surgeons perform second pig heart transplant, trying to save a dying man

 And Faucette, who retired as a lab technician at the National Institutes of Health, had to agree that he understood the procedure’s risks.

+In a statement his wife, Ann Faucette, said: “We have no expectations other than hoping for more time together.
+That could be as simple as sitting on the front porch and having coffee together.”

 What’s different this time: Only after last year’s transplant did scientists discover signs of a pig virus lurking inside the heart – and they now have better tests to look for hidden viruses.
-They also learned to avoid certain medications.
+They also made some medication changes.

 Possibly more important, while Faucette has end-stage heart failure and was out of other options, he wasn’t as near death as the prior patient.